 Oil is a tried and true go-to for naturals.
 Using oil on the hair is believed to have many benefits like locking in moisture with the LOC method—which is when you apply your hair products in this order: leave-in conditioner, oil, and cream.
 I find that the LCO (leave-in conditioner, cream, oil) method works better for my curls, but we all know there is no one-size-fits-all formula in the world of natural hair.
 Yet, if you've ever researched oils for natural hair, you may have come across conflicting information about whether or not oil is the best cure to treat dry hair and/or any other natural hair issues.
-Some believe oil can cause build-up on the scalp and hair, making the scalp more irritated and keeps other moisture-rich ingredients from penetrating the hair shaft.
+Some believe oil can cause build-up on the scalp and hair, making the scalp more irritated and keeping other moisture-rich ingredients from penetrating the hair shaft.
 Aside from conflicting points of view, there are a few different oils that people like to use on their curls, and olive oil is at the top of the list.

 There are thousands of YouTube videos of vloggers sharing how they use olive oil in their hair routines as well as Reddit threads of people sharing which oil they prefer and why.
 With these videos and threads in mind, we thought it was time to talk to official hair experts to find out if olive oil is ideal for use on natural hair.
 We tapped Dr. Isfahan Chambers-Harris, a trichologist and founder of Alodia Hair Care, and Robin Groover, the founder of Atlanta-based Too Groovy Salon.
 Here, they give us the tea on olive oil and let us know if we should add the antioxidant-rich multitasker to our haircare routines.